 Editor’s Note: The following text is a verbatim transcription of an article featuring stories by Captain William O. Benson (1911-1986).
 Beginning in 1971, Benson, a retired tugboat captain, reminisced about his 40 years on the Hudson River in a regular column for the Kingston (NY) Freeman’s Sunday Tempo magazine.
-Captain Benson's articles were compiled and transcribed by HRMM volunteers Carl and Joan Mayer.
+Captain Benson's articles were compiled and transcribed by HRMM volunteer Carl Mayer.
 See more of Captain Benson’s articles here.
 This article was originally published September 3, 1972.

 Today, when there are only two passenger vessels operating on the lower Hudson River during the summer months, it is difficult to realize how many passenger steamboats were once in operation on all parts of the river.
 It is even more difficult to realize there were once so many passengers that at times extra steamboats on the same run were necessary to handle the crowds.